Communote/communote.github.io/doc/user_functions_write_notes.md

 ## 2.1.1 The Editor

 If you want to write a new note, you will always find a small editor field above the list of notes.
 When you click in that field, it will change into the note editor that we have already shown you in Chapter 2.
 Now you can start writing right away.
-You can add easy formatting options like **bold**, _italic_ or <u>underlined</u> to your message.
+You can add easy formatting options like **bold**, _italic_ or underlined to your message.

 The editor has further options for your message ("Topic", "People", "Tags" and "Attachments") that will help you add additional information and content to your note.
 Those options are not mandatory and can be used on demand.
 If you choose one of those options, a new input field will appear in which you can add the information.